-Because it is so close to CF 6: The Firepit, getting into Asmarisa's tent is no easy task, requiring a DC 22 Stealth check, and nosing about likely draws attention.
+Because it is so close to CF 6: The Firepit, getting into Asmarisa's tent is no easy task and nosing about likely draws attention.
 It is lavishly furnished with finery of all manner.
 A small table is set with a silver dinner set and a large bed with silk sheets is in the far corner.
 Opposite this corner is a small stone altar carved with demonic symbols and covered with the tools and trappings of demonology.
-Standing on one side of this altar is a quasit named Marlowe.
+Standing on one side of this altar is an imp named Marlowe.

-When the PCs first enter the chamber, Marlowe is standing still and is likely to be mistaken for a statue.
-It requires a DC 12 Perception check to even notice the "Marlowe statue" amongst the trapping of the tent, and another DC 18 Perception check to notice it is "alive".
-If the PCs discover him, Marlowe does everything in his power to flee, flying immediately to alert Asmarisa that her plans have been discovered.
+When the characters first enter the chamber, Marlowe is standing still and is 60% likely to be mistaken for a statue.
+If the characters discover him, Marlowe does everything in his power to flee, flying immediately to alert Asmarisa that her plans have been discovered.
 He does not attempt to engage them in combat.

-The altar has a hidden compartment that can be discovered with a successful DC 18 Perception check.
-Unfortunately, this secret door is trapped with a glyph of warding, and spouts a gout of fire whenever anyone other than Asmarisa touches it.
-What's more, the flame is large enough to alert anyone outside the tent to the presence of the PCs, and sets the tent on fire.
+The altar has a hidden compartment that can be discovered with a successful secret doors check.
+Unfortunately, this secret door is trapped, and spouts a gout of fire that inflicts 1d6 points of damage whenever anyone other than Asmarisa touches it.
+What's more, the flame is large enough to alert anyone outside the tent to the presence of the characters and sets the tent on fire.

 Once the tent is on fire, the flames spread quickly.
 On the first round, the fire burns the tent behind and beside the altar, but inflicts no damage.
-On the second round, any PC standing next to the altar must make a DC 13 Fortitude save or suffer 1d3 points of damage as the flames spread.
+On the second round, any character standing next to the altar must make a saving throw or suffer 1d3 points of damage as the flames spread.
 On the third round, the tent is so engulfed in fire that anyone inside suffers 1d3 points of damage.
 This damage continues for 10 rounds until the entire tent has burnt to nothing.

-Inside the hidden compartment are a sapphire (250 gp), a pair of silk gloves stitched with pearls (150 gp), a ruby studded domino mask (400 gp), and a concealable bodice dagger that functions as a +1 dagger.
+Inside the hidden compartment are a sapphire (250gp), a pair of silk gloves stitched with pearls (150gp), a ruby studded domino mask (400gp), and a concealable bodice dagger that functions as a +1 dagger.